Hasse norm principle for extensions of prime squared degree: Application to norm one tori

 \begin{prop}[{\cite[Theorem 9.5 (ii)]{ColliotThelene1987}, \cite[Theorem 2.3, Theorem 2.4]{BayerFluckiger2020}}] Let $T$ be a torus over a field $k$ that splits over a finite Galois extension $\widetilde{K}$ of $k$.
 Denote by $G$ the Galois group of $\widetilde{K}/k$.
 Take a smooth compactification $X$ of $T$ over $k$, and put $\overline{X}:=X\otimes_{k}k^{\sep}$.
 Then there is an isomorphism

 \end{prop}

-We remark that a smooth compactifications exist for all tori over $k$.
+Note that smooth compactifications exist for all tori over $k$.
 It follows from Hironaka (\cite{Hironaka1964}) if $k$ has characteristic zero.
 On the other hand, if $k$ has positive characteristic, the assertion is a consequence of Colliot-Th{\'e}l{\`e}ne--Harari--Skorobogatov (\cite{ColliotThelene2005}).

 For a finite separable field extension $K/k$, put